quantumx-apps/filebrowserDocs/content/en/docs/user-guides/Office Integration/basic-docker-setup.md

 server:
   port: 80
   database: data/database.db
-  internalUrl: "http://filebrowser" # corrosponds to the filebrowser container name
+  internalUrl: "http://filebrowser" # this is the dns name for the docker network so communication happens over docker network.
   sources:
     - name: "files"
       path: "/srv" # corrosponds to the docker volume